AUTOIMMUNE & INFLAMMATION

 Why are mold issues difficult to diagnose?

-• There are very limited human-based studies looking at the connection between mycotoxins and human health
+• Few human-based studies have looked at the connection between a moldy environment and human health

 • The presentation of mold issues is very different among patients

-• Not everyone exposed to mold mycotoxins will have a reaction to them
+• Not everyone exposed to mycotoxins will have a reaction to them

-It’s no wonder mold illness can be hard to diagnose.
-Fortunately, holistic medicine providers consider environmental factors that affect health when evaluating patients and may have additional advanced training in treating mold toxicity.
+Fortunately, root-cause medicine providers consider environmental factors that affect health when evaluating patients and may have additional advanced training in treating mold exposure symptoms.

-According to McElroy, one of the biggest challenges with mold is that mycotoxins can cause only some people to launch an inflammatory response.
-“This unpredictable response can go on for years after a long-term exposure in a susceptible individual,” she explains.
+One of the biggest challenges with mold is that mycotoxins can cause only some people to launch an inflammatory response.
+“This unpredictable response can go on for years after a long-term exposure in a susceptible individual,” McElroy explains.

 How do you test for toxic mold exposure?

 “All in all, there is no simple way to diagnose mycotoxin illness,” says McElroy.
 But testing is typically the first step.
-She prefers to start patients with at-home tests and also recommends a home inspection by a certified mold inspector. “[At-home tests] should only be ordered, in my opinion, once the environment is evaluated for the source of mold,” explains McElroy.
+She prefers to start patients with at-home tests and also recommends a home inspection by a certified mold inspector. “[At-home tests] should only be ordered, in my opinion, once the environment is evaluated for the source of mold,” McElroy explains.

 • False negatives and false positives are common